feelpp/feelpp-book/QuickReference/Time/adaptivestepping.md

 We present here a 2nd order in time adaptive strategy based on the Crank-Nicolson (CN) scheme coupled with Adam-Bashforth order 2 (AB2) to adapt time steps.
-The particularity is that the scheme works with the discrete acceleration rather than the velocity in order to get a more accurate/stable scheme.
+The particularity is that the scheme works with the discrete rate of change of the field of interest rather than the field itself in order to get a more accurate/stable and adaptive scheme.

 ##  Notations